rogerwelin/cassowary/README.md

 - **CI Friendly**: Well-suited to be part of a CI pipeline step
 - **Flexible metrics**: Cloudwatch metrics, Prometheus metrics (pushing metrics to Prometheus PushGateway), JSON file
 - **Configurable**: Able to pass in arbitrary HTTP headers, able to configure the HTTP client
-- **Supports GET, POST & PUT** - POST and PUT data can be defined in a file
+- **Supports GET, POST, PUT & PATCH** - POST, PUT and PATCH data can be defined in a file
 - **Cross Platform**: One single pre-built binary for Linux, Mac OSX and Windows
 - **Importable** - Besides the CLI tool cassowary can be imported as a module in your Go app
+- **Visualizations** - Cassowary can export request data as a histogram in png format

 <img src="https://i.imgur.com/geJykYH.gif" />